To Learn More Contact

 "Impetus" was voted one of the Top 5 Explorer Yachts built in 2005 by Boat International.
 Since then she has proven herself worthy of all the accolades by carrying her owner's on extensive world cruises to remote areas of the globe in comfort and safety.
 She has been described as a "mini-superyacht"; with accommodations and spaces you would expect to find on a much larger vessel.
 Her systems are high grade commercial, heavy duty and arranged for easy in-vessel service.
 Great care was given to her design and execution and she is a thoughtful combination of sophistication and simplicity.
 The KISS principle - "Impetus" is perfect for an owner who wants a highly capable Explorer Yacht that can be run by a small crew with comfortable living areas for all onboard.
 She can carry multiple tenders, toys and water sports gear; or even a Mini-Cooper.
 The possibilities are as endless as the destinations she can take you to.

 West Florida Yachts would love to guide you through a personal showing of this 95' Explorer Expedition Yacht 2005.
-This yacht for sale is located in Turkey and priced at $6,195,000.
+This yacht for sale is located in Fort Lauderdale, Florida and priced at $6,195,000.
 For a showing please contact us by filling out the form on this page and we will get back to you shortly!

 "Impetus" was custom built for a very knowledgeable owner and is the finest example of the 95' Inace Explorer built to date.
 She had a demanding design specification with extensive custom details in the layout and storage and only top quality equipment and systems were used throughout the vessel.